-- 3.3.1 Instead of withdrawal which is raised by a student, the Registrar may deregister a student by removing his/her registration from the Student Register for justifiable grounds including but not limited to failure to complete the prescribed registration procedures after admission to the University, failure to settle the tuition fee or to submit application for deferment of tuition fee before the payment due date, failure to apply for deferment of study while not registering for any modules, expiration of the maximum study period stipulated by the University, or withdrawn from study without completing the withdrawal procedures. - 3.3.2 Deregistered students may apply for reinstatement within a grace period of three months after they have been deregistered from the University.
+- 3.3.1 Instead of withdrawal which is raised by a student, the Registrar may deregister a student by removing his/her registration from the Student Register for justifiable grounds including but not limited to failure to complete the prescribed registration procedures after admission to the University, failure to settle the tuition fee or to submit application for deferment of tuition fee before the payment due date, failure to apply for deferment of study while not registering for any modules, failure to resume study after deferment as scheduled, expiration of the maximum study period stipulated by the University, or withdrawn from study without completing the withdrawal procedures. - 3.3.2 Deregistered students may apply for reinstatement within a grace period of three months after they have been deregistered from the University.